friedbrice/friedbrice.github.io/_posts/2022-07-18-haskell-vscode.md

 The second most important thing here is `-fno-code -ignore-dot-ghci -ferror-spans`.
 These options tell Ghci that it should only be type checking (for faster reloads) and that it should be reporting full source spans for errors (so your editor can make squiggles).
-`-ignore-dot-ghci` is more superstitious than anything, but it's in there because sometimes your `.ghci` file can mess up your project repl.
+`-ignore-dot-ghci` is more superstitious than anything, but it's in there because sometimes your `.ghci` file can mess up your project REPL.
-(If you rely on a _.ghci_ file to load your project repl, then you probably already know enough about Ghci to know that you should overrule my suggestion and omit that option.)
+(If you rely on a _.ghci_ file to load your project REPL, then you probably already know enough about Ghci to know that you should overrule my suggestion and omit that option.)

 Now, just minimize your terminal and pull your editor up.
 Chasing compiler errors has never been easier!